jfelchner/ruby-progressbar/README.md

 ### Marking Progress

-Every call to `#increment` will advance the bar by 1 so:
+Every call to `#increment` will advance the bar by 1.
+Therefore:

     50.times { progressbar.increment }